Chief Justice (CJ) Terrence Rannowane has come under fire for ‘engaging in politics’.

 Could this have been done to ensure a pre-determined fate?
 While we will never know, what is clear is that the Judiciary has lost its moral standing and has become an extension of the executive.
 It has become malleable to political interests and its independence is under challenges.”

-Meanwhile the UDC also joined the fray saying the Chief Justice’s statement with
+Meanwhile the UDC also joined the fray saying the Chief Justice’s statement with respect to the recent elections was ill-advised, injudicious and inconsistent with what is expected of any person holding the position.

 “The CJ could at least pretend that he has an open mind with respect to complaints brought by the UDC, particularly that there are still some petitions lying before the High Court.
 As the UDC we strongly respect the independence of the Judiciary as a forum for adjudication,” the UDC head of communications Moeti Mohwasa said.